-The few things we’ve managed to do for the Brassicas were to spray Bt once (a couple of ounces in a handheld spray bottle), we applied a little fertilizer, and applied seaweed twice when the temperature got very low.
+The few things we’ve managed to do for the Brassicas were to spray Bt once (a couple of ounces in a handheld spray bottle); apply a little fertilizer; and apply seaweed twice when the temperature got very low.

 The recommended time window for transplanting Brassicas in our region just opened, but we got an early start.
 Which meant we had to cover the plants with floating row cover a few times on very cold nights.
 No big deal.

 Boy, we’re glad we started early, because broccoli, cauliflower, and kale have been finding their way to the table—and a few cabbages are close behind!
 We stagger the planting dates for Brassicas for a slow but steady harvest, so we’ve started a few rounds already, and we’ll do one or two more plantings before it gets too hot and the harlequin bugs arrive to wipe them out.